 Restoration project to renovate gate and lounge rooms and rebuild passenger boarding bridges in Terminal 6 at LAX launched

 As part of the Los Angeles Airport US$ 14.5bn modernization project, crews have launched a US$ 230M restoration project to renovate gate and lounge rooms and rebuild passenger boarding bridges in Terminal 6 at LAX.

 According to LAX, Alaska Airlines has been hired to supervise the makeover, which will also enhance visitor access to the US Customs and Border Protection’s Federal Inspection Station and modernize the Transportation Security Administration’s Security Screening Checkpoint.

 There will be five automated screening lanes and three regular lanes at the new TSA checkpoint.
-When finished, the terminal will also include a drive-thru bus gate to improve the experience of passengers travelling to and from neighbouring ports.
+When finished, the terminal will also include a drive-thru bus gate to improve the experience of passengers traveling to and from neighboring ports.

 Overview of the Los Angeles Airport (LAX) Modernization project

 The US$ 14.5bn airport modernization is the largest of its kind in the United States, and it includes a 2.25-mile Automated People Mover train system with six stations — three inside the Central Terminal Area and three outside the CTA — that will connect the train system to LA Metro and a car rental facility.